Claims & Litigation Management - Breakfast and Welcome

 Plaintiffs' attorneys are now serving legally deficient statutory demands with greater frequency.
 These demands do not comply with the statutory requirements as set out by the governing jurisdictions.
 However, even though these demands are legally deficient, is it advisable for an insurer to ignore them?
 How do various jurisdictions view legally deficient statutory demands?
 In the event of a subsequent bad faith litigation predicated upon the insurer ignoring such demands, will jurisdictions still give the same consideration to a legally deficient statutory demand (as it would a legally sufficient one)?
 The discussion will focus on the various approaches taken by jurisdictions and the consequences to insurers.
 In addition, it will also examine potential actions/protocols to be adopted by insurers to address these demands.Back to top

-Claims & Litigation Management - First Party Cyber Claims: Managing Claim Expenses and Loss
+Claims & Litigation Management - Session 3 - First Party Cyber Claims: Managing Claim Expenses and Loss

 Nancy Aknin, Liberty Mutual